tockawaffle/Apple-Pie-Bot/README.md

 Hello!
 It's me, тоска.
 This is my first "take it serious" project that is open-source.

-Apple Pie is a Discord bot with many functions, such as Moderation, RolePlay Commands (There's only a few of them, but everything counts, right?), Cryptocurrencies, League of Legends Commands, and many other commands for you to use and manage your server or have some fun with your members!
+Apple Pie is a Discord bot with many functions, such as Moderation, RolePlay Commands (There's only a few of them, but everything counts, right?), Cryptocurrencies, League of Legends Commands (TODO) and even encryption of passwords!, and many other commands for you to use and manage your server or have some fun with your members!

 ## Features  - 🤖

 - Capable of retrieving Cryptocurrencies/Tokens prices.
 - Capable of giving you information about someone's League Stats.
+(TODO)
 - Capable of helping you to manage your guild.
 - DM Commands!
+- Encrypt your passwords with OpenPGP Keys!
 - Custom Prefix for each user (Default is an _ )
 - Custom Language for each user (Supported now: English, Português do Brasil)
 - Private Database.